Jay Lovestone: Union and anti-Communist activities

 In 1973, AFL–CIO president George Meany discovered that Lovestone was still in contact with Angleton of the CIA, who was conducting illegal domestic spying activities, despite being told seven years earlier to terminate this relationship.
 Meany chose to force Lovestone out by issuing an instruction with which he knew Lovestone would not comply.
 On March 6, 1974, he informed Lovestone that he wanted to close his New York office, stop publication of Free Trade Union News, and transfer Lovestone and his library and archives to Washington, D.C.
 When Lovestone argued he could not relocate his library of 6,000 books, he was dismissed, effective July 1.
 Lovestone's successor, Ernie Lee, maintained a low profile during his tenure from 1974 through 1982 and significantly scaled back the AFL–CIO's aggressive advocacy of a hawkish, anti-détente foreign policy.

+Lovestone served on the Board of Directors of the Committee on the Present Danger, established in 1976.

 Death and legacy

 Lovestone died in Manhattan, New York on March 7, 1990, at the age of 92.
-Lovestone's massive accumulation of papers, today encompassing more than 865 archival boxes, were acquired by the Hoover Institution Archives at Stanford University in 1975, where they remained sealed for 20 years.
+Lovestone's papers, today encompassing more than 865 archival boxes, were acquired by the Hoover Institution Archives at Stanford University in 1975, where they remained sealed for 20 years.
 The material was opened to the public in 1995 and was a source for author Ted Morgan, who published the first full-length biography of Lovestone in 1999.
 An associate, Louise Page Morris, later supplemented the collection with her correspondence—according to other reports, Morris "spent 25 years as Lovestone's lover."
 Lovestone's Federal Bureau of Investigation file is reported to be 5,700 pages long.